 Stephenson College is one of the youngest of Durham University's Colleges, founded in September 2001 and named after the railway pioneer, George Stephenson.
-Affectionately known as "Stevo", we are a modern, progressive, student focused college.
+We are a modern, progressive, student focused college.
 We have a diverse community and we promote an environment where members can achieve greater than just academic success; supporting creativity, entrepreneurship and innovation.

 JCR stands for Junior Common Room; the college-scale student organisation for undergraduate students at Stephenson.
 The JCR is headed by a President; a student elected to the position by fellow students to lead the JCR for a year, usually following their graduation.
 The President runs the JCR with an “Exec” of current students, also elected, and these are supported in their work by the “Non-Exec” and their committees.
 Undergraduate students are asked to pay a membership fee to their JCR when they join the College.

 MCR stands for Middle Common Room; the college-scale student organisation for postgraduate students in Stephenson.
 The MCR is headed by a President, who with their Exec, runs the MCR.
 Postgraduate students are asked to pay a membership fee for their common room when they join the College.

 The common rooms facilitate events, activities and opportunities within the College including sports, societies, socials, outreach and development as well as representing the student body in meetings with the College and University.